Skip to Content

 • 25% Discount for Dive Instructors and Veterans: $213

-If fees for the course are to be paid through an organization or department, please inform the Spring Lake Diving team when inquiring to register.
+If course fees are to be paid through an organization or department, please inform the Spring Lake Diving team when inquiring about registration.

 Course Dates